Ama (title): Ama Lele c.1590-1640

 Ama Lele's name is derived from his fighting style- 'Lele' describes his fighting prowess, which involved 'flying' from tree to tree as he fought in battles.
 Ama fought in many battles, a large majority of which was to maintain ownership and control of the Safata land titles.
 One such battle was against the warriors of Malietoa.
 All the land in South Tuamasaga was owned by Faumuina at the time.
 There was a battle involving the Sa Faumuina clan at the time.
 The Sa Faumuina had a large kava plantation, the biggest plantation in Samoa at the time.
 The plantation was located in the land Fusiloa.
 At the time, Malietoa and his warriors were living in Malie.
 Faumuina called his people together to attend the big harvest of the kava plantation.
 It was at this harvest that Malietoa and his warriors conspired to take the plantation.
-Faumuina and his warriors were losing the battle and were retreating towards southern Tuamasaga.
-At the time, Ama Lele was in Vete, close to where the Faumuina were retreating towards.
-Ama was enjoying the chief's sport of catching game birds and was in a tree when one of his warriors heard commotion headed towards them.
-Ama came down from the tree just as Faumuina approached and requested his assistance in fighting the Malietoa.
-Ama obliged and led his warriors in battle against the Malietoa warriors.
-Already well-renowned as a strong and successful warrior, the Malietoa warriors fled when faced with Ama Lele and his warriors.
-Ama and his warriors followed the enemy towards Ulufau, to the north of Aleisa.
+Faumuina and his warriors were losing the battle and were retreating towards south east of Tuamasaga.
+At the time, Ama Lele was in Vete also known as Salauseu(Tiāvī), close to where the Faumuina were retreating towards.Ama was enjoying the chief's sport of catching game birds and was in a tree when one of his warriors heard commotion headed towards them.Ama came down from the tree just as Faumuina approached and requested his assistance in fighting the Malietoa.Ama obliged and led his warriors in battle against the Malietoa warriors.Already well-renowned as a strong and successful warrior, the Malietoa warriors fled when faced with Ama Lele and his warriors.Ama and his warriors followed the enemy towards Ulufau, to the north of Aleisa.
 It was there that Faumuina stopped Ama Lele and bestowed upon Ama the land from Aleisa up towards Tuanaimato, as a token of his appreciation.
 Initially, Ama declined and explained that his assistance was nothing more than a compulsion to aid his friend.
 Faumuina did not accept Ama's refusal and instead insisted that Faumuina and his warriors accompany Ama Lele and his warriors back to Safata.
-As they arrived at the top of the mountain range, Faumuina stopped Ama Lele for a rest and declared that this would be their shared boundary, the north of the mountain range situated at the head of Lake Luanotoo was to be Faumuina's territory and the south of the mountain range to Mt.
-Fiamoe was declared Ama's territory.
-Ama duly accepted the offer from Fuamuina.
+As they arrived at the top of the mountain range(Āfiamalu), Faumuina stopped Ama Lele for a rest and declared that this would be their shared boundary, the north of the mountain range situated at the head of Lake Lanotoo was to be Faumuina's territory and the south of the mountain range to Mt.
+Fiamoe towards Papapapaitai also known as Tiāvi(Salauseu)was declared Ama's territory.Ama duly accepted the offer from Faumuina.